Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Jump mode

-Image browsing on the EOS 40D is a little different from image browsing on the EOS 30D.
-The rapid control dial (rear) on the EOS 40D browses photos one at a time, while the main dial (top) jumps using the jump mode that has been selected.
-You are able to choose between several jump modes by pressing the JUMP button:
+Image browsing on the EOS 40D differs slightly from image browsing on the EOS 30D.
+The quick control dial (rear) on the EOS 40D scans photos one at a time, while the main dial (top) jumps using the jump mode that has been selected.
+You can choose between several jump modes by pressing the JUMP button:

 • Jump 1 picture